Choose another writer in this calendar:

 advance, and he never saw her again.
 Catherine received a substantian

-None of Dickens's children inherited their father's overwhelming energy
+None of Dickens's children inherited their father's

 or literary talent.
 The Dickens boys were on the whole